yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  This version was developed on Windows 10 64bit using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.

+ The tool has two modes, Clock mode and Alarm mode. n clock mode the clock ticks, the calendar shows the date.
+In alarm mode you can set alarms and when the time has passed the alarm will sound.

+Instructions for use:

 ![lookatme](https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-version-2.9/assets/2788342/d8878f9f-a95a-46f0-8fad-d3cf2573aa1a)